 Individually guided readings in selected topics.

 Use of options, futures, and other derivative securities in financial management; understanding types of derivative securities, markets, trading technology; applications of risk management and speculation; pricing relations with underlying securities.
 Prerequisites: FIN:3100 and FIN:3200.

 Theories of fixed income securities, term structure of interest rates; asset pricing models, valuation of fixed income securities and contingent claims, fixed income portfolio management, immunization strategies, yield curve analysis.
-Prerequisites: FIN:3000 and FIN:3100 and FIN:3200.
+Prerequisites: FIN:3000 and FIN:3100.
+Corequisites: FIN:3200.